evanfp582/Kotlin-TUI/README.md

 - [X] Ownership of Curser
   - Figure out ability to move cursor between components that can both use it
   - Tabbing between components feels like a pretty natural fix, but I do not know if I can shift tab, I do not know
-  - I have a rudimentary fix
+  - [x] I have a rudimentary fix
+  - [X] I have a real fix and it was simple!
+Tab starting in the top left and go left to right then top to bottom
 - [ ] ASCI ART.
 Boxes, borders, lines, cool text
 - Nested Components
 - [ ] Markdown parser